nmsa/tma-framework-m/development/server/flume/README.md

 ```
 sh build.sh
 ```
-All commands bellow are fully automated in setup-testing-mode.sh script presents in server folder of this repository.
-The purpose of this section is only explain the reason of executing each command.
+All commands below are fully automated in `setup-testing-mode.sh` script presented in server folder of this repository.
+The purpose of this section is only to explain the reasons of executing each command.

 The next step is to deploy Apache Flume in Kubernetes Cluster.
 To do that, you should execute the following command:
 ```